M5Abed/Maze-Solver/README.md

 - **Greedy**: Rushes toward the goal using heuristic.
 Fast but may miss shorter paths.
 - **A\***: Balanced exploration, guided by both actual cost and heuristic.
 Optimal and efficient.

-## 📝 License

-Educational project for AI course.
-Free to use and modify.

-## 👨‍💻 Author

-Created for Artificial Intelligence university course.